estds/yfg2024.yicode.org/_posts/2019-12-25-merry-xmas.md

 ---
 We wish everybody a Christmas holiday of joy and happiness!

 As the New Year approaches, we are also counting down to our Forum which is going to take place in late September.
-Can't wait to see you all in Nanjing.
+Can't wait to see you all in Nanjing！

-Shortly after the Christmas break, we will announce more details of regarding the Forum.
+Shortly after the Christmas break, we will announce more details regarding the Forum.
 But for now, please have a good time with family and friends.